gcui-art/album-ai/README.md

 Apache 2.0 License

-## You have a question/suggestion/issue/Bug?
+## Do You have a question/suggestion/issue/Bug?

 We use Github's Issue to manage these feedbacks, you can submit one.
 We will often deal with them.